SocketDotTech/socket-DL/scripts/deploy/single-click-deploy/README.md

 # Setup config and env:

     - Run command: `yarn setup` and select first option
-    - Add all the required details, you can skip some configs if it is mentioned in command
+    - Add all the required details, you can skip configs which are not required
-    - Once done, go to .env and check if last 4 configs are set properly.
+    - Once done, go to .env and check if last owner address, rpc and private key are correctly set!

     - Next compile contracts, `npx hardhat compile`